 The term black swan is used to describe an extremely rare, inherently unpredictable event that has severe negative consequences.
 It has also been noted that hindsight bias is unusually common with black swan events, with people later claiming the event should have been obvious at the time.

-Enter the SWAN ETF
+Enter the SWAN ETF from Amplify

 The BlackSwan ETF from Amplify was designed to do just that – protect against these unpredictable, adverse events.
 Appropriately, its ticker is SWAN.
 The fund, which launched in 2018, is designed to be a relatively safe, conservative investment vehicle that is still able to capture some upside while being more concerned with protecting the downside.
 Roughly 90% of the fund is invested in intermediate U.S. treasury bonds, with the other 10% in long-dated call options (LEAPS) on the S&P 500 (specifically, the SPY ETF) that target 70% participation (i.e. option delta of 70).
 In this sense, the fund's target notional exposure can be described as 70/90 stocks/bonds.
 The fund's proprietary index is the S-Network BlackSwan Core Total Return Index, which is rebalanced and reconstituted on a semi-annual basis.

-Just like NTSX, the classic 60/40 Portfolio, and the famous Hedgefundie Adventure strategy, SWAN relies on the uncorrelation between stocks and treasury bonds, which tends to be conveniently amplified during periods of market turmoil, as treasury bonds are the best diversifier (i.e. lowest correlation) for stocks.
-This diversification takes advantage of the flight to safety behavior that causes investors to rush into treasury bonds when the stock market is crashing.
+Just like NTSX, the classic 60/40 Portfolio, and the famous Hedgefundie Adventure strategy, SWAN relies on the uncorrelation between stocks and treasury bonds, which tends to be conveniently amplified during periods of market turmoil, as treasury bonds tend to be the best diversifier (i.e. lowest correlation) for stocks.
+This diversification takes advantage of the flight to safety behavior that typically causes investors to rush into treasury bonds when the stock market is crashing.
 Interestingly, unlike other defensive funds that use active management to attempt (unsuccessfully) to time the market, SWAN doesn't change its asset allocation and doesn't limit upside gains in order to provide its defense.
 We would expect it to lag the market in bull markets, but it is still able to participate in them.

-An intrinsic feature of SWAN's LEAPS on SPY is that its call option exposure grows as the stock market rises, and shrinks as the market falls.
-This means the fund participates increasingly more in stock market success and naturally gets more protective as the market drops.
-Note that SWAN should be less tax-efficient than NTSX.
+An intrinsic feature of SWAN's ITM LEAPS on SPY is that its call option exposure grows as the stock market rises, and shrinks as the market falls.
+This means the fund participates increasingly more in stock market gains in bull markets and gets more protective as the market drops.
+That said, the fund still rebalances twice per year.

-The SWAN ETF’s Historical Performance
+SWAN ETF Performance

-SWAN has definitely delivered on its promise in its short lifespan thus far.
+SWAN has definitely delivered on its promise in its relatively short lifespan thus far.
 When the market fell roughly 17% in the Q4 2018 correction, SWAN fell only about 4%.
 When the market dropped by 30% in the crash in March, 2020, SWAN dropped by 8%.
 Here's a backtest going back to SWAN's inception in December 2018, through June, 2021: